rangertaha/langorithms/docs/javascript/language.rst

 Function Statement
 __________________

+An example of a function statement that does not return a value.

 During the context creation phase this function statement is added to memory.

 During the context execution phase the function statement is ignored and the function invocation executes the code.